bhartiprp0cf/bhartiprp0cf/README.md

 - 👋 Hi, I’m @bhartiprp0cf
-- 👀 I,m just a Great Learner who Lead well
+- 👀 I'm just a Great Learner who Lead well
 - 🌱 I’m currently working on CP & Full-Stack Web Dev
 - 💞️ I’m looking for Tech enthusiast who can be the member of my team @sthitpragya.coders
 - 📫 How to reach me : bhartiprince829@gmail.com